jfitzusu/math4610/Assignment02/docs/report.md

 CONVERGED: True.
 ```

-### Notes
+As we can see from this result, strictInterval mode was not toggled on.
+Our function returns a root for every possible sub interval, but the root is not always within the subinterval.
+This is due to the unbounded behavior of the Newton method, compared to the bounded behavior of the bisection method.

-The function techincally has infinite roots, so defining an interval for each is impossible.
+Due to it's periodic nature our function techincally has infinite roots, so defining an interval for each is actually impossible, but we can observe a variety of different roots still.
-You might notice that the function returns roots outside some of the intervals.
-If you want to prevent this, you simply make a call to the testing function with strict set to True.

-Strict Output:
+**Strict Output:**
 ```
 TESTING ALL ROOTS FOR THE HYBRID NEWTON METHOD
 ----------------------------------------------